 Violette de Mazia was born in Paris in 1899.
 Accounts of her early education and arrival in the United States vary, but most agree that she attended school in Brussels and London.
-She taught French in London before coming to Philadelphia in 1924, where she continued to teach French at Miss Sayward's School and, in 1925, to tutor Dr. Barnes his staff in at the AC Barnes Company.
+She taught French in London before coming to Philadelphia in 1924, where she continued to teach French at Miss Sayward's School and, in 1925, to tutor Dr. Barnes and his staff at the AC Barnes Company.
 At the same time, she enrolled in the Barnes Foundation's course in art appreciation and philosophy.

 In 1926, Dr. Barnes offered de Mazia a position co-teaching the first-year art and aesthetics class with Jeannette Portenar, a graduate of the University of Pennsylvania.
 Portenar taught philosophy in the morning and de Mazia “spoke in front of the paintings” in the afternoon.
 Their class replaced that of their teacher, Thomas Munro.